-The general land-use in the catchment includes irrigated agriculture, wetlands and farm dams.
+The general landuse in the catchment includes irrigated agriculture, wetlands, urban/built environment and farm dams.
 There are also areas in the catchment with irrigated pastures, citrus and potatoes as the predominant crop types.
 The stream flow reduction activities found in the catchment include plantation forestry, alien vegetation and dryland sugarcane.
-These activities are land uses that reduce the natural runoff, before other water users in the catchment can make use of it.
+These land use activities reduce the natural runoff, before other water users in the catchment can make use of it.